 Try to find another solution first

-If none of those solutions work, you can always perform a restart or a soft reset (hold down the Power and Volume Up buttons until the screen turns off), which won’t delete all your data.
-If you have exhausted all troubleshooting and need to factory reset Android, then keep reading.
+If none of those solutions work, you can always try a restart or a soft reset (hold down the Power and Volume Up buttons until the screen turns off), which won’t delete all your data.
+If you have exhausted all troubleshooting and need to reset Android, keep reading.